jmschrei/pomegranate/README.md

 ### User Installation

 pomegranate is now pip installable!
-Install using `pip install pomegranate`.
+Install using `pip install pomegranate`. pomegranate can also be installed with conda, using `conda install pomegranate`.
 Wheels have been built for Windows versions for quick installations without the need for a C++ compiler.

-You can get the bleeding edge using the following:
+Alternatively, you can get the bleeding edge from GitHub using the following:

 ```
 git clone https://github.com/jmschrei/pomegranate.git